LBL-EESA/TECA/doc/rtd/developer.rst

 fill these details in shortly.
 Once the inputs' types are known we down cast, access the elements, and perform the calculation.

-Notice that the code is nearly idential for each different type.
-Because TECA supports all ISO C++ floating point and integer types as well as a numbr of higher level types such as std::string, this approach would be quite cumbersome to use in practice if it could not be automated.
-TECA provides the `VARIANT_ARRAY_DISPATCH` macro to automate type selection and apply a snippet of code for each supprted type.
+Notice that the code is nearly identical for each different type.
+Because TECA supports all ISO C++ floating point and integer types as well as a number of higher level types such as std::string, this approach would be quite cumbersome to use in practice if it could not be automated.
+TECA provides the `VARIANT_ARRAY_DISPATCH` macro to automate type selection and apply a snippet of code for each supported type.
 Here is the example modified to use the dispatch macros.